 Career Outlook for Education Lawyers

 The U.S. Bureau of Labor Statistics (BLS) reported 603,310 people held jobs as lawyers in 2014 (www.bls.gov).
-Lawyers could see average employment growth of about ten percent from 2012 to 2022 with strong competition expected for most positions, noted the BLS.
+Lawyers could see average employment growth of about six percent from 2014 to 2024 with strong competition expected for most positions, noted the BLS.
 The majority of lawyers worked in corporate and government organizations.
 As of May 2014, the median annual salary for lawyers was $114,970, the BLS indicated.